Fractured Magic: Chapter Fourteen

 “As if that’s not worrying in its own way,” Dinara sighed.

-“We’ll keep this way open,” Ivey called, as loud as he dared.
+“We’ll keep this way unlocked,” Ivey called, as loud as he dared.
 “Be quick, before any Enforcers pass through.”

 Roman waved over his shoulder as Maebhe kicked through the water after him.
-As she went, she craned her neck; they followed along a sheer cliff face, bracketed on the other side by only water, on and on.
+She craned her neck as she went; the two of them followed along a sheer cliff face, bracketed on the other side by the endless sea.
 “Where are we?” she asked.
 From here, though, she couldn’t see the mainland, and that told her enough.

 “The outside of the crescent,” Roman confirmed.
 He pointed behind them.
 “The clock tower is that way, which means we’re headed in the right direction.”

-Maebhe looked back the way he pointed, but she couldn’t see any buildings — just rock and sky.
+Maebhe looked back the way he pointed, but she couldn’t see any sign of the tower — just rock and sky.
 Obviously, he’d been this way before, enough times to have the route memorized.
-“Are you — or were you — one of these soldiers?”
+“These soldiers — or Enforcers, was it?
+Were you one of them?”
 Maebhe asked.
 It was the only explanation that made sense.

-“You said that if they catch us, they might spare me,” she said, by way of conversation.
+“You said that if they catch us, they might spare me,” she said, eager to keep the conversation going.
 “No hope for you, then?”

-“Watch it,” Roman warned, shooting her a knowing look.
+“Watch it,” Roman warned, shooting her a knowing look back.
 “My price for helping you, Maebhe Cairn, is that you ask no more questions.”

 Maebhe bit her lip.
-She managed to keep quiet for about ten seconds, then asked, “No questions?
-What if I need to know something important about our mission?”
+She managed to keep quiet for about ten seconds, then asked, “No more questions?
+Not even about the prison?
+Or our plan for getting Kieran and Ide?
+What if there’s something I need to know?”

 “Why doesn’t Dinara know about any of this?
 Aren’t you together?”